-- 4 Wait for the tone and then record your message. - 5 Hang up to end the recording.
+- 4 Wait for the prompt (if system parameter Enable Queued Paging Instruction Message is set to Yes) or tone (if set to No) and then record your message. - 5 Hang up to end the recording.

 Note: Pressing any key terminates the recording without adding the page to the queue.